clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/forecast/injixo-forecast/manage-workloads.md

 ## Edit workloads

 1. Select a workload from the workloads list or type the workload's name in the search field.
-2. To change the workload details, click the {% icon pencil %}.
+2. To change the workload details, click the {% icon pencil %}.<br>
-   You can add or remove queues without reimporting data.
-Listed queues are grayed out if their interval or channel does not match that of already assigned queues.
+   In the **Assign queues** section, you can add or remove queues.
+If a queue’s interval or channel does not match that of the selected queues, all non-matching queues will be grayed out.
+If you remove a queue, the imported data is not deleted and the queue can still be added to other workloads.
 3. Click _Save workload_{:.doc-button}.
    The new configuration may update the forecast.